| Catalog 2018

 of class will be dropped from this class and required to attend the next class in the

 following month.
-In the event of excessive absences, the instructor may drop a
+In the event of excessive absences, the instructor will drop a

 LEAVE OF ABSENCE: The student can request a leave-of-absence for a period up to